j-f1/tailproxy/README.md

     image: my-server-image
 ```

 Make sure to set a valid `TS_AUTHKEY` environment variable (see below) when running `docker compose up` to ensure that the proxy can join without requiring manual approval.
-While not required, it’s recommended to mount a volume to `/home/nonroot/data` so that the proxy can persist its state between restarts, including SSL certificates.
+While not required, it’s recommended to mount a volume to `/home/nonroot/data` so that the proxy can persist its state between restarts, including TLS certificates.
 (Otherwise, you’ll have to wait for a new certificate to be generated every time you restart the proxy.)

 ## Configuration

 You  are required to provide the following options:

-- The machine name (env variable: `TAILPROXY_NAME` or first argument to the CLI) to join your tailnet as
+- The machine name (env variable: `TAILPROXY_NAME` or first argument to the CLI) to join your tailnet as.
+Note that Tailscale will automatically add a `-<number>` suffix to the name if it’s already taken.
 - The target to proxy to (env variable: `TAILPROXY_TARGET` or second argument to the CLI).
 Format it as `host` (to use the default port 80) `host:port` or `host:port/basepath?foo=bar` (in which case `/basepath` will be prepended to all requests to the upstream server and prepend `?foo=bar` to the query string of all requests).

 Additionally, you can set any environment variables that are supported by Tailscale.
 You’ll most likely want to set the `TS_AUTHKEY` environment variable to a valid [auth key](https://tailscale.com/kb/1085/auth-keys/) so that you don’t have to click the link to approve the new device every time you restart the proxy.
 Make sure to configure the auth key to provision ephemeral and pre-approved devices when creating it for the smoothest experience.